SN 2025adpq: A Type Ia supernova in a collisional ring formed during a major galaxy merger: Discussion

 While the Vera C. Rubin Observatory \citep[e.g.,][]{Ivezic2019} will enable visual identification of a larger sample, spectroscopy is required to distinguish between an Einstein ring and collisional ring or tidal tail.
 In addition, at higher redshifts the ring would have a smaller angular size, and its discovery will be a seeing limited quantity, where the ring can blend with the larger host galaxy, adding difficulty in its recognition.
 For example at $z\approx0.5$, a $\sim$\,10 kpc radius corresponds to $\sim$\,$1.5\arcsec$, but the same feature would be $\sim$\,1/3 of the brightness compared to its value at $z=0.15$ due to the surface brightness dimming by $(1+z)^{-4}$.
 These changes in its visual size and brightness could lead the ring to potentially blend with the galaxy depending on its morphology and angular size, and the inclination of the system with respect to our line-of-sight.
 However, at $z\approx0.25$, such features would be easier to confirm, which still provides a larger volume available for Rubin.
 In any case, Pika's Halo adds to the growing sample of spectroscopically confirmed collisional rings beyond the very local Universe \citep[e.g.,][]{Madore2009,Conn2011,Smith2012,Pasha2025,vanDokkum2025ring,Khoram2025ring}.

 The nearly equal luminosities and stellar masses of G1 and G2 indicate that the system has a mass ratio of order unity and is clearly in the process of undergoing a major merger.
-The collisional ring shows that G1 and G2 recently underwent a head-on bullseye collision in which the bullet (G2) collided with the disk of the SN's parent galaxy (G1), producing a collisionally driven density wave that both compresses the interstellar medium and can dynamically rearrange pre-existing stars \citep[e.g.,][]{StruckMarcellLotan1990,HernquistWeil1993,AppletonStruckMarcell1996}.
+The collisional ring shows that G1 and G2 recently underwent a head-on bullseye collision in which the bullet (G2) collided with the disk of the SN's parent galaxy (G1), producing a collisionally driven density wave that both compresses the interstellar medium and dynamically rearranges pre-existing stars \citep[e.g.,][]{StruckMarcellLotan1990,HernquistWeil1993,AppletonStruckMarcell1996}.
 The optical spectra support this picture by showing widespread nebular emission associated with ongoing star formation in the ring, while Calcium H and K absorption demonstrates that an old stellar population also contributes to the ring light.

 We can use the ring geometry to place basic constraints on the inclination angle and timescale.
 Under the assumption that the intrinsic shape of the ring is a perfect circle, we can infer the inclination with respect to our line-of-sight.
+The approximation of a circular ring structure is based on theoretical simulations of head-on collisions driving nearly symmetric radial density waves \citep[see, e.g.,][]{LyndsToomre1976, AppletonStruckMarcell1996} and commonly adopted in observational deprojections of collisional rings \citep[e.g.,][]{Amram1998, Fogarty2011, Yuan2020ring,Khoram2025ring}.
 The ring has a projected shape (see Figure \ref{fig:DeepImageAll1}) of an ellipse with semi-major axis $a$\,$\approx$\,$3.8\arcsec$ (10.5 kpc) and semi-minor axis $b$\,$\approx$\,$3.4\arcsec$ (9.4 kpc).
 As the major axis (10.5 kpc) is unaffected by inclination, we can determine the inclination as $b/a$\,$=$\,$\cos i$, which yields $i$\,$\approx$\,$26.5$ deg.